jordanbreen280/Laravel-Docker/readme.md

 - In your terminal or command line, run `docker-compose up --build -d` and wait until the development environment is fully built.

-- To run a terminal on the Docker environemnt use `docker-compose exec -d app bash`.
+- To run a terminal on the Docker environemnt use `docker-compose exec app bash`.
 This is an interactive terminal running on your Docker container.

 - You now need to set up the app key.
 Run `docker-compose exec app bash` if you haven't done so and in the new prompt run `php artisan key:generate`.
 Use `exit` to go back to your machine's prompt.